Last updated on September 12th, 2022 at 10:07 am

 Ulcerative colitis is also known as colitis ulcerosa is a member of the inflammatory bowel disease or IBD family.
 It’s a chronic inflammatory disease of the large intestine, also called the colon.
 It affects the lining of the colon and causes small sores, or ulcers, to form.
 It can affect not just the colon but also the rectal area.

 The ulcers it forms produce pus and mucous, which cause abdominal pain and the need to frequently empty your colon.
 It usually affects the lower part of the colon and rectal area but it may spread to involve the entire colon.

 What Causes Ulcerative Colitis?

 There is not one silver bullet that causes ulcerative colitis.
-The current thought process is that its a combination of your genetics, immune system, microbiome and your environment.
-Research has suggested that ulcerative colitis could be triggered by an interaction between a virus or bacterial infection in the colon and body’s immune system.
+The current thought process is that it’s a combination of your genetics, immune system, microbiome, and your environment.
+Research has suggested that ulcerative colitis could be triggered by an interaction between a virus or bacterial infection in the colon and the body’s immune system.

 Typically, the cells and proteins that make up your immune system protect you from infection by fighting and eradicating the bad guys and then going back to normal.
 After the offending virus or bacteria is gone the inflammation would then go away as you are healthy and free of the illness.

 In ulcerative colitis patients, the inflammation persists long after the immune system should have finished its job.
 The body continues to send white blood cells into the lining of the intestines, where they produce chronic inflammation and ulcers.

 Who is Affected?